TOTAL PRICE: Complete the form to calculate price

-It’s a long trip (about 2.5 hours), but you’ll see a lot of Raja Ampat on the way.
-The route passes through Kabui Bay and Kabui Passage, then past a number of uninhabited cays with white sand beaches and turquoise waters between Kabui and Manyaifun.
+It’s a long trip (about 2.5 hours) between Waisai and Saudori, but you’ll see a lot of Raja Ampat on the way.
+The route passes through Kabui Bay and Kabui Passage, then past the white sand beaches and turquoise waters of the Meos Manggara cays.

 A narrow strait separates Manyaifun from the bigger Batanme Island to the north, which affords good hiking and panoramic views from its heights.
 You could arrange for a boat to drop you off and pick you up later if you wanted to do some exploring, although going with a guide would be safer and more rewarding.

 Saudori Homestay snorkelling trips

 Some popular local snorkelling day trip options are below.
 Prices are IDR, shared by boat passengers.